-Debt consolidation isn’t for everyone.
+Credit card debt consolidation means taking out a loan to pay off what you owe the card companies.
+It isn’t for everyone.
 If you have substantial equity in your home, a good credit rating and a steady income, getting a home equity loan should be a fairly easy way to borrow the money to pay off your credit card debt.
-The second option, a personal loan, is unsecured and might be harder to obtain.
+The second option, a personal loan, is unsecured and might be harder to get.
 Since unsecured loans pose greater risks to lenders than loans that use collateral, they generally come with higher interest rates, though seldom as high as rates on unpaid credit card balances.

-Lower, fixed interest rates and an extended repayment period are the big pluses.
+Lower fixed interest rates, an extended repayment period and a fixed monthly payment are the big pluses of a debt consolidation refinance.
 Since credit card interest is imposed on the current unpaid balance every month, payments can be high, especially at interest rates that often exceed 20% or 25%.
 Annual interest rate on a home equity loan can be significantly lower, often in the 5%-8% range, and each month you repay both principal and interest until the loan is repaid.
-Most lenders let you pay off the loan early if have extra income available.
+Most lenders let you pay off the loan early if you have extra income available.

 Personal loans are another option.
 These loans often charge origination fees of as much as 8% of the amount borrowed and the interest rate you pay during the repayment period can vary widely based on your credit score and other financial information.

 There are advantages: Interest rates will almost certainly be lower than what you’ve been paying on your credit card balances and you will know in advance what the minimum monthly payments will be for the life of the loan, typically around five years.
-You should shop around before you settle on a borrower.
-Credit unions offer the best interest rates, while online lenders might charge substantially more.
+You should shop around before you settle on a lender.
+Credit unions usually offer the best interest rates, while online lenders might charge substantially more for less-qualified borrowers.

 Both home equity and personal loans simplify your finances.
 You make one monthly payment, instead of juggling several cards, each with its own balance and repayment date.

-Those who decide to consolidate debt with a home equity loan, a home equity line of credit (HELOC) or a cash-out refinancing of their dwelling face one big risk.
-In exchange for a low-interest loan, they put up their home as collateral, which means it could be lost to foreclosure if for some reason they can no longer afford the monthly loan payments.
+Those who decide to consolidate debt with a home equity loan, a home equity line of credit (HELOC) or a cash-out refinancing of their dwelling, face one big risk.
+In exchange for a low-interest loan, they put up their home as collateral, which means it could be lost to foreclosure if they can no longer afford the monthly loan payments.

 Credit cards are unsecured debt, and you are better off consolidating that debt with an unsecured, or personal, loan.
 But if you apply for an unsecured loan from a bank, credit union or online lender, you should ask about origination fees, an up-front amount lenders charge to process your loan.
 You also need to know the annual percentage rate, the time you have to repay the loan and what the monthly payment will be.